Risks and Mitigation Strategies in App Development

 Published on November 30, 2020

-Development of digital products like mobile apps and internal software tools is fun and exciting and sometimes trendy.
+Development of digital products like mobile apps, custom websites, APIs, and internal software tools is fun and exciting and sometimes trendy.

 It’s also rigorous, expensive, and never a guaranteed success.

-Given the length of time and investment of resources needed for mobile development projects, it’s important to identify potential risks and put strategic plans in place before any coding actually begins.
+Given the length of time and investment of resources needed for software development projects, it’s important to identify potential risks and put strategic plans in place before any coding actually begins.

 As with anything in life, people come and go.
-When you’re working with a technical team, you want to know how they handle developers moving on mid-project.
+When you’re working with a digital product team, you want to know how they handle developers moving on mid-project.

 Company Going Out of Business

 In this economy, the uncertainty of the COVID-19 virus is enough in and of itself to cause businesses to fold.
-Knowing how a company is structured in terms of their financial position, the strength of their client load, and expansion goals can give you confidence in their future outlook.
+Knowing how a company is structured in terms of their financial position, client load strength, and expansion goals can give you confidence in their future outlook.

 Smaller teams typically work with minimal operating overhead.
-For instance, our team has been a lean organization from the start and primarily works remotely, mostly out of a necessity borne from the beginning of our company (apparently, my basement wasn’t a very comfortable environment for everybody).
+For instance, the JMG team has been a lean organization from the start and primarily works remotely, alleviating office space overhead and commuting time and costs.

-Of the three risks identified for the execution of services, based on nearly a decade of developing software professionally, this risk has the highest chance of occuring.
+Of the three risks identified for the execution of services, based on nearly a decade of developing digital software products, this risk has the highest chance of occuring.

 Breakdowns often come as a result of the project not being a priority for either the client or the agency.
 The longer a project takes, the less enthusiasm the team has, and the more likely it gets put on the backburner in favor of more exciting projects.